-YOUNG PLAYERS SHOULD ENGAGE IN GOOD PRACTICE: •
+YOUNG PLAYERS SHOULD ENGAGE IN GOOD PRACTICE:

-Never cheat - always play by the rules. • Never shout at or argue with a game's official, with their Coach, their team mates or opponents and should never use violence. • Never use unfair or Bullying tactics to gain advantage or isolate other players. • Never spread rumours. • Never tell lies about adults or other young people. • Never play or train if they feel unwell or are injured. • Never use unacceptable language or racial and/or sectarian references to an opponent, a fellow player or official by words, deeds or gesture. •
+- Never cheat always play by the rules. - Never shout at or argue with a game's official, with their Coach, their team mates or opponents and should never use violence. - Accept the decisions of referees and other officials. - Never use unfair or Bullying tactics to gain advantage or isolate other players. - Never spread rumours. - Never tell lies about adults or other young people. - Never play or train if they feel unwell or are injured. - Never use unacceptable language or racial and/or sectarian references to an opponent, a fellow player or official by words, deeds or gesture.

-Never consume non-prescribed drugs or performance enhancing supplements
+• Never consume non-prescribed drugs or performance enhancing supplements.